Managing Your Child’s Expectations for Holidays and Birthdays

 Encourage gratitude and giving back by involving them in choosing and giving gifts to others.
 This practice helps them understand the joy of giving and reduces a sense of entitlement.
 Also, consistently reinforcing the idea that holidays and birthdays are not only about receiving can shift their focus towards the celebratory aspect of the occasion.

 Model gratitude by expressing your own thankfulness for gifts and everyday blessings.
 Encourage them to say thank you and express appreciation for any gift they receive, regardless of the size or cost.
-This habit fosters a sense of gratitude and helps them recognize the thought and effort behind each gift.
+This habit fosters a sense of gratitude and helps them recognise the thought and effort behind each gift.

 Yes, it’s perfectly okay to say no to requests that are not feasible due to financial constraints or are not appropriate.
 It’s an opportunity to teach them about the value of money and the importance of making reasonable requests.
 Explaining the reasons behind your decision helps them understand and accept it better.

-Discuss the difference between wants and needs, and help them prioritize their wish list into what is most important to them.
+Discuss the difference between wants and needs, and help them prioritise their wish list into what is most important to them.
 This conversation can help manage their expectations and teach them about setting realistic goals.
 Encouraging them to save up for one big wish can also be a valuable lesson in patience and financial responsibility.

 Use this as a teaching moment to discuss the value of individuality and that everyone’s situation and preferences are different.
 Encourage them to appreciate what they have rather than focusing on what others have.
 This can help build their self-esteem and reduce the tendency to compare.